 - Alert Sent:

-order for 1 unit,reverse_order_close = true
+Sellorder for 1 unit,reverse_order_close = true. - Result:

 - Existing Buy position is closed.